Gellybean/Gellybean/MathfinderBot.md

  - Using the exported PDF

 These files can be uploaded to update any created character.
-There are known limitation when parsing specifical sheets.
+There are specific limitation when parsing some sheets.
 For instance, not all bonus-types may be known for a given stat, and cannot be applied accurately, but the totals should remain correct.
 This can affect the proper calculation of stacking bonuses.
 I do my best!

 ## Command Reference